tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 - [x] SimHub plugin: Bugfix for COM port selection wrong, when switching between pedals
 - [ ] Send SimHub data via wifi to ESP
 - [ ] Automatically generate the bin files and refer to the ESP32 [webflasher](https://esp.huhn.me/)
+- [x] Sensorless homing
+- [x] Parameterize the iSV57 via direct communication with the ESP32